AlexandreGazagnes/awdible/README.md

 ![Pypi](https://github.com/AlexandreGazagnes/awdible/actions/workflows/publish.yaml/badge.svg)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/AlexandreGazagnes/awdible)

-# Awdible
+# Awdible - Just the best free version of audible

 ## About
-Awdible is a free and open-source software that allows you to download music from youtube and convert it to mp3.
+Awdible - Just the best free version of audible, is a free and open-source software that allows you to download music from youtube and convert it to mp3.

 The idea is to provide a free version of awdible.